OpenwaterHealth/OpenLIFU-python/docs/api.rst

 API Reference
 =============

-The top-level module containing most of the code is `pyfus`
+The top-level module containing most of the code is `openlifu`

 .. autosummary::
     :toctree: _autosummary
     :template: custom-module-template.rst
     :recursive:

-    pyfus
+    openlifu